Learning Objectives

 The following code extracts the genus from strings that are scientific names (include both genus and species).
 The

-is a vectorized function meaning it can take a multiple species names as input and return one genera for each species.1.
+str_extractfunction is from thestringrpackage, which is great for working with strings.waterbird <- "cygnus olor" str_extract(waterbird, "\\w+")str_extractis a vectorized function meaning it can take a multiple species names as input and return one genera for each species.1.
 Copy and modify the code above to display a vector of genera for the following vector of species names:

 You have some data with species names that are stored in capital letters.
 You want to capitalize them properly so that the genus starts with a capital letter and the other letters are lower case.
 The

-package can do this:library(stringr) species <- "CYGNUS OLOR" species_clean <- str_to_sentence(species)
+str_to_sentencefunction from thestringrpackage can do this:library(stringr) species <- "CYGNUS OLOR" species_clean <- str_to_sentence(species)1.
+Use

-to produce a vector of properly capitalized species names from the following vector of species names:species <- c("CYGNUS OLOR", "AIX SPONSA", "ANAS ACUTA")
+sapplyandstr_to_sentenceto produce a vector of properly capitalized species names from the following vector of species names:species <- c("CYGNUS OLOR", "AIX SPONSA", "ANAS ACUTA")2.
+Replace

 [click here for output]Size Estimates Vectorized (20 pts)